LucianoAdonis/lucianoadonis.github.io/pages/shopping.md

 ## Work Tech

-- **Mouse (Apple Trackpad)**: For an authentic gaming experience and the satisfaction of drawing on a shared screen.
+- **<span class="hover-image-trigger" data-image="../images/shopping/apple-trackpad.png">Mouse (Apple Magic Trackpad)</span>**: For an authentic gaming
+experience and the satisfaction of drawing on a shared screen.
+  - Large surface area for comfortable use and multi-touch gestures.

 - **<span class="hover-image-trigger" data-image="../images/shopping/airpods-pro-second-generation.png">In-ear Headphones (AirPods Pro 2nd Gen)</span>**: "I don't like cords.
 They're coarse, rough, irritating, and they get everywhere."
   - I love the transparency feature and being able to listen to music without being uncomfortable.
   - The noise cancellation is excellent for focusing in noisy environments.

 - **<span class="hover-image-trigger" data-image="../images/shopping/curved-monitor-samsung-ultrawide.png">Curved Monitor (Samsung Ultrawide 34")</span>**: You won't be able to work at the same level with one screen.
   - The curved design provides a more immersive experience and reduces eye strain.
   - Ultrawide aspect ratio is great for multitasking and productivity.
   - Perfect for side-by-side document viewing or coding.
   - Reduces the need for multiple monitors, saving desk space.

 - **<span class="hover-image-trigger" data-image="../images/shopping/laser-printer.png">Laser Printer (Brother)</span>**:  The best choice if you're tired of unreliable printers.
   - Unlike inkjet printers that use liquid ink, laser printers use toner, a fine powder that is bonded to the paper through heat and magnetism.
     - This method makes the print more durable and avoids issues like dried-out cartridges.